 COVID-19 Guidance for Getting Tested

-We here at ADH want to keep you informed regarding coronavirus disease 2019 (COVID-19).
+We here at ADH want to keep you informed regarding COVID-19.
 Specifically, we want to inform you about considerations for testing.

 Those at higher risk for serious illness include older adults and people with underlying chronic medical conditions.
 People who are considered high risk should contact their health care provider early, even if symptoms are mild.